notmuch/notmuch/doc/man7/notmuch-search-terms.rst

 **phrases**.
 Phrases are indicated by double quotes (but beware you probably need to protect those from your shell) and insist that those unstemmed words occur in that order.
-One useful, but initially surprising feature is that the following are equivalant ways to write the same phrase.
+One useful, but initially surprising feature is that the following are equivalent ways to write the same phrase.

 - "a list of words"